Paper on Alcoholics Anonymous

 Father Martin shares some valuable suggestions when providing pastoral care to the addicted.
 He says to “Learn to recognize the disease.….confront them, there needs to include a treatment option…..an alcoholic needs to take responsibility for their behavior…..the family needs treatment and know the resources.
 [9] Dr. Robert Albers states, that as a minister our job is “not to rescue or fix the alcoholic, we do not have the power to do that…..
 Do not do it alone.”
 [10]

 In doing my fifth step, for this project, I realized this step is many times done with a trusted minister.
 I have learned in class, that a minister can help by raising the awareness of addiction and hope within the faith community.
 To continue one’s learning about addiction and recovery issues and programs.
 To find A.A. members, with five or more years of sobriety, who are actively doing step twelve, by helping others.
-I see the importance to be open, attentive, and supportive to those with addictions, their families, and friends and walk patiently with them on their journey to sobriety.
-[11] As I did my fifth step with “Rev. John,” he showed me what it looked like to be an open, attentive, and supportive minister to those in recovery.
+I see the importance of being open, attentive, and supportive to those with addictions, their families, and friends and walk patiently with them on their journey to sobriety.
+[11] As I did my fifth step with “Rev. Pat,” he showed me what it looked like to be an open, attentive, and supportive minister to those in recovery.

 Having completed the fourth and fifth steps I have a much greater understanding and appreciation for the twelve steps and twelve traditions of Alcoholics Anonymous.
 I see more clearly the value in A.A.’s one focus of sobriety, the authority given to a higher power, respect for confidentiality and anonymity, cleaning one’s house with the love and support of the group, making amends, prayer and meditation, and helping others to gain sobriety.
 A.A. is a blessing to all who are served and helped in their recovery journey from alcoholism.